pawanlamba/mlai-blog/_posts/2020-06-12-Multi_Label_Single_Class_Learning_Classifying_Partially_Tagged_Data.md

-What we are doing above is we are only training with Postive classes. which Says label in class is 1 is close to label in class 0.
+What we are doing above is we are only training with Positive classes. which Says sample in class is 1 is close to sample in class 0.
 Hence bring them closer.
-So the losses benefits by bringing the points closer.
-But we want an anti force saying that these point should not be closer.
+So the losses benefits by bringing the label embeddings closer,.
+But we want an anti force making labels apart.

-Which is generally provided by negative samples and in our data collection mechanism we don't have those.
-Other alternative is random negative sampling somehting thats done in Word2Vec or other Embeddings.
+Which is generally provided by negative samples and in our experiment we don't have those.
+Other alternative is random negative sampling similar to Word2Vec or other Embeddings.
 But that would be data corruption.

-So How do I solve for this, problem at hand is the clusters are too near to be distinguished(or practically merged).
+So How do I solve for this, problem at hand is the clusters are too near to be distinguished(or are practically merged).
 Label Embeddings weights are also identical(meaning no class difference).

 We can add a penality for making the embeddings for the different classes same.
-Something opposite to what Regularizers do.
+Something opposite to what **Regularizers** do.
 So lets introduce a anti-regularizer.

-**Anti-Regularizer** basically rewards the model with far away label embeddings.
-But far has no limit so we would introduce a constraint on the norm of the weights of Embeddings too
+**Anti-Regularizer** rewards model for separable label embeddings.
+But separation has no limit, hence we would introduce a constraint on the norm of the weights of Embeddings.

 ```python